 It’s Corinne interjecting – this e-booklet is the XRF lead testing results from 64 tiles in 2021.

-I show the results for each tile with a photo and link to where to buy the tile.
+I show the results for each tile with a photo.

-If you buy the same tile from the same year it’s reasonable to conclude that the test results would be similar or the same.
+If you buy the same tile from the same brand it’s reasonable to conclude that the test results would be similar or the same.

-If that is not possible there is also one brand that stands out in the study as holding up to their claims.
+If that is not possible (not all the tiles are still available in 2023) there is also one brand that stands out in the study as holding up to their claims of being lead-free.

 How To Install or Remove Tile In Your Home